Khadija-Omar/dsc-phase-three-project/README.md

 The confusion matrix evaluation showed that the model had a higher number of true positives and true negatives than false positives and false negatives.
 This indicates that the model is making correct predictions more often than incorrect ones and is not overfitting.

-According to the model,customer service calls,international plan and total day charges are the top three most important features.
+According to the model, customer service calls, international plans, and total day charges are the top three most important features.